pexels beytlik 7707125 v4

 How to Balance a Till

-Since the start of the pandemic, a large number of businesses have made the move away from cash, towards ‘less risky’ payment methods such as contactless credit cards and Apple Pay.
-While these methods are great for making sure money is the only thing being transferred between customers and staff members, this huge increase in their use has driven the notion that cash is becoming completely redundant.
+For the past few years, there’s been a large number of businesses making a switch away from cash towards ‘less risky’ payment methods such as contactless credit cards and Apple Pay.
+This new trend began when the pandemic started, kicking off a digital transformation that has not slowed down since, however, while these methods are great for making sure money is the only thing being transferred, cash is still a big requirement for many customers.

-However, since 81% of Europeans strongly feel that having the option to pay cash is a human right, and 20.5% of point of sale transactions globally are still being paid for with this method, coins are the only real change you’ll be seeing in the demand for cash [1].
+81% of Europeans strongly feel that paying with cash ought to be a human right, and 20.5% of point of sale transactions globally are still being paid for with this method.
+[1]

-As a result, tills aren’t going anywhere fast, and while it might seem these electronic calculators do all the work for you, they require close monitoring to ensure they’re working alongside your profits, rather than against them.
+So, while the trend is moving to digital, tills aren’t going anywhere yet, and while these electronic calculators do much of the work for you, they still require close monitoring to ensure they’re working in line with your expected profits.

-Why do you need to balance your till?
+Why do you need to learn how to balance a till?

 Quite simply, balancing a till ensures the correct amount of money has been collected from customers.
-This is important for two reasons:
+This is important for a few reasons:

-Firstly, it protects your business against theft.
-Secondly, it guarantees that you’re charging the correct prices for the goods and services you provide.
+2. It guarantees you’re charging the correct prices for the goods and services you provide.

-The process of balancing a POS till is actually very simple and can be done in a matter of minutes, all you need is your till float.
+The process of balancing a POS till can be done in a matter of minutes, all you need is your till float.

 This is a set amount of cash in different denominations used to provide change for customers.
 When you’ve taken the money from your cash float and placed it into the till, follow these steps: